Image00039Image00039

 large site

-The Montségur site is currently undergoing Opération Grand Site with the aim of obtaining this status in the near future.
-Supported by the Ministry of Ecological Transition and managed by the Pays d’Olmes Community of Communes, the OGS is a tool: it enables a territory with exceptional landscapes, but whose listed heritage presents difficulties to better preserve it while managing significant tourist flows.
-The area concerned encompasses several communes around Montségur with a total surface area of 2,249ha.
-This program was presented to and validated by the Commission Supérieure des Sites Perspectives et Paysages in December 2020.
+The Montségur site is currently undergoing theOpérationGrand Site process, with the aim of obtaining this status in the near future.
+Supported by the French Ministry of Ecological Transition and managed by the Pays d’Olmes Community of Communes, the OGS is a tool that enables an area with exceptional landscapes, but whose listed heritage presents difficulties, to better preserve it while managing major tourist flows.
+The area concerned encompasses several communes around Montségur, with a total surface area of 2,249ha.
+The program was presented to and approved by the Commission Supérieure des Sites Perspectives et Paysages in December 2020.

 UNESCO